Fej\'er--Riesz factorization for positive noncommutative trigonometric polynomials: Abstract

 \section{Abstract}

 We prove a Fej\'er--Riesz type factorization for positive matrix-valued noncommutative trigonometric polynomials on $\groupW\times\groupY$, where $\groupW$ is either the free semigroup $\llx_\vg$ or the free product group $\Ztg$, and $\groupY$ is a discrete group.
-More precisely, using the shortlex order, if $A$ has degree at most $\Ww$ in the $\groupW$ variables and is uniformly strictly positive on all unitary representations of $\groupW\times\groupY$, then $A=B^{*}B$ with $B$ analytic and of $\groupW$-degree at most $\Ww$; this degree bound is optimal, and strict positivity is essential.
+More precisely, using the shortlex order, if $A$ has degree at most $\Ww$ in the $\groupW$ variables and is strictly positive on all unitary representations of $\groupW\times\groupY$, then $A=B^{*}B$ with $B$ analytic and of $\groupW$-degree at most $\Ww$; this degree bound is optimal, and strict positivity is essential.
 As an application, we obtain degree-bounded sums-of-squares certificates for Bell-type inequalities in $\CC[\Ztg\times \Zth]$ from quantum information theory.

 In the special case $\groupY=\ZZ^{\vh}$ we recover, in the matrix-valued setting, the classical commutative multivariable Fej\'er--Riesz factorization.
-For trivial $\groupY$ we obtain a ``perfect'' group-algebra Positivstellensatz on $\Ztg$ that does not require strict positivity; this result is sharp, as demonstrated by counterexamples in $\ZZ_2*\ZZ_3$ and $\ZZ_3^{*2}$.
+For trivial $\groupY$ we obtain a ``perfect'' group-algebra Positivstellensatz on $\Ztg$ that does not require strict positivity; this result is sharp in the sense that no such perfect degree bound can hold on $\ZZ_2*\ZZ_3$ and $\ZZ_3^{*2}$ as demonstrated by counterexamples.

-To establish our main results two novel ingredients of independent interest are developed: (a) a positive-semidefinite Parrott theorem with entries given by functions on a group; and (b) solutions to positive semidefinite matrix completion problems for $\llx_\vg$ or the free product group $\Ztg$ indexed by words in $\groupW$ of length $\le \Ww$.
+To establish our main results two novel ingredients of independent interest are developed: (a) a positive semidefinite Parrott theorem with entries given by functions on a group; and (b) solutions to positive semidefinite matrix completion problems for $\llx_\vg$ or $\Ztg$ indexed by words of length $\le \Ww$.